fdu11235/MasterThesis/README.md

 ### Real Data Pipeline (Step 8)

 The pipeline downloads daily returns for 5 global equity indices (S&P 500, NASDAQ, FTSE 100, Nikkei 225, DAX), builds 1,216 rolling windows (size=1000, step=50), and evaluates with out-of-sample VaR backtesting.
+A rolling backtesting window of lookback size 1000 and backtesting + step size of 50 is tested.
+We estimate POT models both on raw returns and on GARCH(1,1)-standardized residuals, allowing a comparison between unconditional and volatility-filtered EVT frameworks.

 **VaR violation rates** (expected = 1% at p=0.99):